 As with all industrial cities, water pollution created many health issues.
 Steam machines created smoke, which hung heavy over the city.
 In 1817/18 an outbreak of typhus caused further concern.

 Life in the city of Glasgow during this period was very volatile.
 As with other urban centres experiencing steady growth, ill health was a serious problem.
 Especially for the poor and the elderly.
+Many to escape the city and immigrate to America more than likely carried health issues with them to the new country.
+Especially those caused by pollution.

 During the years between 1820 and 1830 the average age for death in Glasgow fell below their previous average of 42 for men and 45 for women.
 The poor of Glasgow suffered from malnutrition to the point that boys of age 14 were on average four inches shorter than their counterparts from the more illustrious West End.
 Up to one third of the children of Glasgow suffered from rickets and /or consumption.